 Wake is a pop-up community that creates a space for radical ideas and personal rupture.
 It brings together a ragtag collection of dissidents, heretics, fools and fundamentalists from all over the globe.
 People who want to spend five days forging deep friendships, bidding farewell to old religious, political and cultural gods, and learning how to affirm life in all its dirt and depth.

 Since its inception, Wake has gone from strength to strength.
 Thanks to everyone involved in forming this outsider collective, we’re no longer a fragile newborn, but have continued to grow in both size and stature.
 This year we’re leveling up by reimagining the festival design.
-We’ll be expanding the capacity, developing our program, and bringing in some fresh elements.
+We’ll be keeping all the elements that make this event special, while expanding the capacity, developing our program, and bringing in fresh elements.

 What are the dates?